-Their new exhibitions bring together Dutch art and Georgian caricatures linked by kings George lll and lV who were art collectors and the subject of the cartoons.
+Their new exhibitions bring together Dutch art and Georgian caricatures linked by kings George III and IV who were art collectors and the subject of the cartoons.
 The Masters of the Everyday: Dutch Artists in the Age of Vermeer’ presents 27 of the Royal Collection’s finest Dutch paintings.
 My eye is always drawn to Rembrandt’s paintings, there’s something about his use of light to illuminate faces that is so powerful.
 I was rewarded with several in this show:

-Desmond Shaw Taylor, the curator, explained how they had chosen to use plain walls, popular at the time, to display key painting in one of the exhibition rooms which certainly contrasts with the lush blue of the walls in the other display room.
+Desmond Shaw Taylor, the curator, explained how they had chosen to use plain walls, popular at the time, to display the key painting in one of the exhibition rooms which certainly contrasts with the lush blue of the walls in the other display room.

 We saw popular painters from the 17th and 18th century such as Gerrit Dou, Peter Bruegel the Elder and Jan Steen as well as Vermeer and Pieter de Hooch who both took Dutch genre painting to a new level of brilliance.
 Genre paintings capture everyday life, ordinary scenes and these painters bring extraordinary detail to their work.